-She graduated from Trinity College Dublin with an honours degree in music and was accepted to the National Symphony Orchestra of Ireland as a violinist.
-She worked with the symphony for five years before she finally took the plunge and left the classical world behind to concentrate on her real passion—songwriting.
+Eleanor McEvoy graduated from Trinity College Dublin with an honours degree in music and worked as a violinist in the RTÉ National Symphony Orchestra for five years before taking the plunge to leave the classical world behind to concentrate on her real passion—song-writing.

-She released her eponymous debut on Geffen records followed with tours in the USA, Europe and the Far East.
-She moved to Columbia Records in New York for her second album “What’s Following Me?”
-“Precious Little”, the first single, was a top ten radio hit in the US.
-Since then, Eleanor has gone on to become an artist and performer known throughout the world.
-Her critically acclaimed canon of work spans thirteen albums, fifty singles, and appearances on numerous compilation albums.
+Her eponymous debut album was released by Geffen records in LA in 1993, this was followed with tours in the USA, Europe and the Far East.
+She moved to Columbia Records in New York for her second album ‘What’s Following Me?’, the first single, ‘Precious Little’ was a top ten radio hit in the USA.